SamuelSehnert/Tkinter-Typing/README.md

 TODO:
    [ ] Refracter code
-   [ ] Clean GUI overall and make more readable
    [ ] Minor bug fixes
    [ ] Make the scoring system fairer
    [ ] Shorten the CSS selector for web scraping